mrkushwa1/Movies_Recommender_System_Capstone_Project/Movies_Recommender_System.md

 #ggplot(genere_rating_df, aes(x=reorder_size(Genere))) + geom_bar() + facet_grid(Rating.Yes.No ~ .) + scale_y_continuous(labels = comma)
 ```

-#### Note to Amit: We can talk about these charts on Wednesday and whether it makes sense to do any feature engineering..
-I am not sure when it comes to collaborative filtering..

 ***
 The recommenderlab package from CRAN (hitherto referred to as "RLp"), will be used going forward, to:
   1. look at the rating behaviours of users through preliminary EDA
-  2. pick 2000 users and build a popularity based model to recommend top 5 most popular movies for 20 active users
+  2. pick 1000 users and build a user based collaborative filtering mdoel to come up with the top 5 movies for 10 target users
-  3. come up with the top 5 movies for about 20 users.
-There are some assumptions that have been taken into account

-Addressing point 1 above:
+Hence, progressing with the preliminary EDA using RLp:

 ```r